dask/dask/docs/source/configuration-reference.rst

 ---------
 The scheduler can be tuned for performance and debugging.

+This is a generated table below

+.. yamltotable:: scheduler
+    :header: "Key", "Default", "Description"
+    :widths: 20, 10, 20

+This is a manually created table

 .. csv-table::
    :header: "Key", "Default", "Description"
    :widths: 20, 10, 20